Q. Web Archiving Policies

 - University of Calgary websites representing the cultural heritage of our institution

-- Unless granted permission, the University of Calgary will not archive web content restricted from public access.
+- Unless granted permission, the University of Calgary will not archive web content behind password protection.

 - Archived web content will be available in the University of Calgary’s Archive-It collections and permanently added to Archive-It’s Wayback Machine.